abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 }
 ```

-The above example will preserve the existing Resource Blocks in the composed resource for array elements 0 and 1, and it will add a the `NetworkBlock8` Resource Block to array element 2.
+The above example will preserve the existing Resource Blocks in the composed resource for array elements 0 and 1, and it will add the `NetworkBlock8` Resource Block to array element 2.

 ##### Actions for modifying